 “The despots of our Arab world have bet on total destruction so that the people abandon all aspirations for a democratic future.
 At the very moment when they thought they were in control, a coup from Algeria and Sudan surprised them.
 Today, they are trying to interfere in the affairs of these two countries to turn their spring into autumn“, she added.

 In Algeria and Sudan, peaceful popular protests forced presidents Abdelaziz Bouteflika and Omar Al Bashir to step down after more than two decades of rule.
 “The battle of counter-revolutions against the Arab Spring, mobilizing Gulf money, Western complicity and local gangs, can only fail … When the youths of the Arab Spring expressed the need for real democratic change, some regimes and dictatorial states were activating, publicly and secretly, to go bring them down“.

 The involvement of the Russian government has been highlighted through a Guardian investigation published earlier this week.
 According to the investigation, Russia has been advising the military junta in Sudan, even going as far as recommending “to find foreigners in the demonstrations” or to “eliminate the demonstrators“, as means to weaken the movement.
-A similar tactic was used in Algeria on numerous occasions when the authorities stated they have made arrests of foreigners taking part in the demonstrations, although without providing any evidence, raising the suspicions of the inhabitants of the country.
+A similar tactic was used in Algeria on numerous occasions when the authorities stated they have made arrests of foreigners taking part in the demonstrations, although without providing any evidence, raising the suspicions of the Algerian people.

 Tawakkol Karman is not the only one to point fingers at Saudi and the Emirates.
 Last week, Sebastien Boussois, a researcher in political science at the Free University of Brussels, has, in an article published by the French weekly Le Point, also put forward the negative role of the United Arab Emirates in the Arab region: